Aarif123456/GoalOrientedBehaviour/Documentation/README.txt

 1. [Documentation] Document your work.
 Explain what parts you attempted, how your approach is supposed to work, which parts of the code you modified, removed or added.

 2. [Bug Fixing]
-    - Weeble keeps moving back to old location - happens if we manually teleport Weeble

 3. [Implementation ideas]
         - Weeble got hit indicator - can make it flash red